China feminists face clampdown, closure of online accounts | DW | 21.04.2021

-Dozens of Chinese feminist social media channels have been abruptly deactivated over the past few days, triggering anger and fears that women's rights activists will be systemically denied online presence.
+Dozens of Chinese feminist social media channels have been abruptly deactivated over the past few days, triggering anger and fear that women's rights activists will be systemically denied an online presence.

 Popular micro-blogging site Weibo has abruptly removed the accounts of several feminist activists in recent weeks